-- 1. The School requires all contracted transport companies to confirm in writing that their drivers are DBS checked.
-The driver of the School's own minibus is also checked. - 2.
-School minibus: the Social Programme Co-ordinator ensures that the minibus is insured, taxed, regularly serviced and MOT checked.
-All staff driving the minibus are trained to complete a safety checklist before each trip. - 3.
+- 1. The School requires all contracted transport companies to confirm in writing that their drivers are DBS checked. - 2.
 Procedures for transporting U18s in staff and host family vehicles are detailed in the Safeguarding children handbook.

 6.G.
 WELFARE PROVISION